bharadwaj-raju/TextSuggest/README.md

 ## Expansions

-TextSuggest can handle a range of expansions:
+TextSuggest can handle a range of expansions.
+It can also be [extended](#extensions)

 ### Custom words